angelicagardner/paper-collection/papers/next-decade-telecommunications-artificial-intelligence.md

 ### Questions/Discussion Points

 - AI and 5G are considered General Purpose Technologies (GPTs).
 GPTs are foundational technologies that have broad applications and potential for significant impact on the economy and society, characterized by their ability to spur innovaction, drive productivity and transform multiple industries.
+- This whitepaper was written in 2021, it's now 2024 Q4 - how far did we come with the progress now..?